The Key to Power

 · Bathroom…why won’t the light turn on?
 Flick…flick…flick, flick, flick…ugh.

-My husband just happened to have a parking lot ticket that was the same size as the key card, but we shoved other items in there and it worked.
+The trick – It doesn’t have to be your room key!
+My husband just happened to have a parking lot pay stub that was the same size as the key card, and it worked perfectly.

 Golden Girls Episode Recommendation: S7E8 The Monkey Show Part 1